luciaahab/Biblio_reference/README.md

-# book_lovers
+# Biblio_reference
-This EDA is created with the intention of understanding reader's preferences world wide
+This EDA is created with the intention of understanding if libraries are a good indicator of life quality

 ![Paul Newman reading](/images/paul_newman_reading.jpeg)